Plan now to help make April 15 less taxing

 Taxes are a fact of life.
-With that in mind, we have come up with 10 things you might want to consider as you prepare for the upcoming tax season—from year-end retirement planning to reviewing your portfolio and investment goals.
+With that in mind, here are several things you might consider as you prepare for tax season—from year-end retirement planning to reviewing your portfolio and investment goals.
+It’s not an exhaustive list, and not all items may apply to you, but it’s a good start.
+For specifics about your own tax situation, please consult a tax advisor.

 Year-end retirement planning moves